brandon-rhodes/blog/texts/brandon/2013/example-pycon-proposals.rst

 — `Video and slides </brandon/talks/#webfaction>`__

-    I cannot imagine this talk being accepted today, now that containerized deployment solutions like Heroku have taken the world by storm.
+    I cannot imagine this talk being accepted today, in the age of containerized deployment solutions like Heroku.
-    And the committee is more cautious every year about talks that mention a specific company or service.
+    Also, the PyCon committee is more cautious every year about talks that mention a specific company or service.
-    But in 2010, tips and techniques for deploying Python apps to a plain old shell account on a shared server still had enough currency that they earned me a PyCon slot.
+    But in 2010, tips and techniques for deploying Python apps to a plain old shell account earned me a PyCon slot.

-    Note that I at least had the sense to suggest that each Webfaction feature
-    was really a general technique
+    I at least had the sense to suggest that each Webfaction feature was really a general technique,
     that could be taken and used elsewhere.
     And, wow, does anyone else remember
     `mod_wsgi <https://code.google.com/p/modwsgi/>`_?